 - as the title indicates, jerry spends most of this speech criticizing the idea of giving an award to a comedian. at :12 on the video he explains

-first of all, comedians don’t need awards. awards are for people who are looking for work, we’re not looking for work. if you’re any good as a comedian you’ve got tons of work. we’ve all got wrinkled suits and smelly shirts from packing and unpacking and schlepping all over the goddamn country doing 10 million different kinds of gigs. secondly and most importantly, is um, your whole career as a comedian is about making fun of pretentious, high-minded, self-congratulatory, bs events like this one.
+first of all, comedians don’t need awards. awards are for people that are looking for work, we’re not looking for work. if you’re any good as a comedian you’ve got tons of work. we’ve all got wrinkled suits and smelly shirts from packing and unpacking and schlepping all over the goddamn country doing 10 million different kinds of gigs. and secondly and even more important, is um, your whole career as a comedian is about making fun of pretentious, high-minded, self-congratulatory, bs events like this one.

 this suit jacket is seriously wrinkled. (fascinate.jp)